 Best mouthwash for bad breath

-Over the counter mouthwashes are generally ineffective for the treatment of bad breath.
+Over the counter, mouthwashes are generally ineffective for the treatment of bad breath.
 If your bad breath persists even after good oral hygiene, there are special products your dentist may prescribe, including Zytex, which is a combination of zinc chloride, thymol and eucalyptus oil that neutralizes the sulfur compounds and helps kills the bacteria that causes them.
 In addition, a special antimicrobial mouth rinse may be prescribed.
-An example is chlorhexidine, but be careful not to use it for more than a few months as it can temporary stain your teeth.
+An example is a chlorhexidine, but be careful not to use it for more than a few months as it can temporarily stain your teeth.
 A professional dental cleaning is typically needed to remove the discoloration from tooth surfaces.
 This prescription mouthwash compound itself has a bad taste.
-It tends to temporary alter the sense of taste.
+It tends to temporarily alter the sense of taste.